 If a person stops their use suddenly, their body may enter acute withdrawal.
 Unlike opioid withdrawal, detoxing from benzodiazepines can be fatal.
 Withdrawing from these drugs should always take place in a medically supervised environment.

-Fortunately, medical detox programs are offered on-site at rehab facilities like The Bluffs.
+Fortunately, medical detox programs are offered on-site at rehab facilities like Vertava Health of Ohio.
 Patients are provided with medical monitoring and medication-assisted treatment (MAT), which relieves withdrawal symptoms and reduces drug cravings.

 Finding Treatment For Benzodiazepine Abuse And Addiction